Card Guessing with Partial Feedback: The Partial Feedback Model

 We finish the proof by showing with high probability that each of the $Y_i(H)$ values are not much larger than their means.
 The subcritical guesses $Y_0(H)$ are handled in Section~\ref{sec:subcritical}, the critical guesses $Y_i(H)$ in Section~\ref{sec:critical}, and the supercritical regime is simple enough to not merit its own subsection.
 The proof is then completed in Section~\ref{sec:end-proof}.

 Throughout the proof we will often omit floors and ceilings for ease of presentation.
 For an event $E$ we let $\ol{E}$ denote its complement.
 For real valued random variables $X$ and $Y$, we write $X \succeq Y$ if $X$ stochastically dominates $Y$, i.e. if for all $x\in \mathbb R$, $\Pr[X \ge x] \ge \Pr[Y\ge x]$.
-We also recall a standard variant of the Chernoff bound, a proof of which can be found in \cite{AS}.
+We also recall a standard variant of the Chernoff bound, see for instance \cite{kuszmaul2021multiplicative}.

-\begin{lem}[\cite{AS}] Let $B(N,p)$ be a binomial random variable with $N$ trials and probability of success $p$.
+\begin{lem} Let $B(N,p)$ be a binomial random variable with $N$ trials and probability of success $p$.
 Then for all $\lam>0$,

 \end{lem}